 Christopher Columbus is the source of much controversy.
 He, however, opened the world to a new era of growth and carnage that lasted for five centuries of European conquest the world over.
-Once a celebrated pioneer, Columbus, in the last few decades is depicted as a greedy conquerer, an imperialistic plague.
+Once a celebrated pioneer, Columbus is depicted as a greedy conquerer, an imperialistic plague in the last few decades.

-To those who lost to the forces Columbus paved the way to follow, yes, he is a conquerer.
-His enterprising need to recompense the throne for funding his mission to the West drove his need to spoil the lands he encountered and steal away natives to showcase in the regal courts of his benefactors.
+To those who lost to the forces (explorers and colonists), Columbus paved the way to follow ... yes, he is a conquerer.
+His enterprising need to repay the throne for funding his mission to the West drove his need to spoil the lands he encountered and steal away natives to showcase in the royal courts of his benefactors.

 What he did for the world does not eclipse his inhumanity towards the people he encountered.
 His inhumanity, however, should not eclipse the changes he made to humanity by simply believing in himself as the tool of heaven to sail the ocean to discover what became the Americas.

 What did Christopher Columbus hope to gain out of his experience at sea?
 He hoped to fulfill a divine commission to go West.
-Inspired by his belief, he did go West, though, he did not find what he looked for in the Americas.
-He found something of immense more value.
+Inspired by his belief, he went West, though he did not find what he looked for in the Americas.
+He found something of immensely more value.
 He found the future of humanity without knowing what that future would be.